-A Project Proponent may apply to renew the Crediting Period by31:
+A Project Proponent may apply to renew the Crediting Period by:

-- Re-submitting the GHG Project Plan in compliance with then-current ACR standards and criteria - Re-evaluating the project baseline - Demonstrating additionality against then-current regulations, common practice and implementation barriers - Using ACR-approved baseline methods, emission factors, and tools in effect at the time of Crediting Period renewal, and - Undergoing validation and verification by an approved validation/verifier body
+- Re-submitting the GHG Project Plan in compliance with then-current ACR standards and criteria - Re-evaluating the project baseline - Demonstrating additionality against then-current regulations, common practice and implementation barriers.
+Stipulations of easements put into place within one year prior to the project Start Date are not considered legally binding for baseline constraint modeling. - Using ACR-approved baseline methods, emission factors, and tools in effect at the time of Crediting Period renewal, and - Undergoing validation and verification by an approved validation/verifier body